 OneDrive (for work and school) contains all of the original SharePoint document offerings, including workflows, auditing, templates, and version control.
 What it does not include are your marketing resources, such as website and social media connections.
-The business owns the account, and each user is assigned a personal account under the business’s account where individual documents can be produced and stored before they are shared to the wider company audience.
+The business owns the account, and each user is assigned a personal account under the business’s account where individual, private documents can be produced and stored before they are shared to the wider company audience.

 Many companies use SharePoint for organization-wide document and file collaboration.
 Both Microsoft 365 and the SharePoint Server offerings provide collaborative workflows and granular permissions to help you move content from idea to publication without skipping steps.
 Your marketing teams will appreciate SharePoint’s white label features that let you set up your intranet to match your branding.
 Microsoft 365 does not include these same branding features.

 Website, Apps, and CMS

 Many companies use SharePoint’s engine to build and maintain their company website, internal documentation, and even web apps.
 The CMS component lets you publish your documents directly to your company website or make them available for access and download by customers or employees.
 Many companies also use SharePoint’s internal analytics to build custom apps for employee or external use.
 You can build your company’s customer-facing website, help documentation, FAQ pages, or your employee portal right from the SharePoint interface using the documents your team shares.

 OneDrive doesn’t offer the ability to publish your content to the web.
 While you can email links to documents, you cannot publish those documents directly to a web page from the OneDrive platform.
 You can make documents discoverable to your team, but you’ll need Microsoft 365 or another CMS/website platform to publish your work publicly.

 Workflows, Dashboards, Calendars, and Extras